8 Minute Mini Cinnamon Rolls are made with refrigerated dough and bake in under 10 minutes. Sweet and poppable, they'll disappear in minutes!

 Directions

 - Preheat oven according to crescent roll dough package directions.
-Place half the dough (4 triangles) side by side on a cutting board then pinch all the seams together.
+Place half the dough (4 triangles) side by side on a cutting board then pinch the seams together.
 Flip then pinch the seams on the back side together.

 - Using a rolling pin, smooth the seams and roll the dough into a square about 1/4" thick.
 Brush with half the butter then sprinkle with as much cinnamon and brown sugar as you want.
-Roll into a log then cut into 8 pieces.
+Roll into a log then slice into 8 pieces.

 I’ve made these before for Christmas breakfast.
 Such a cute and easy idea.